Major incident underway after small boat gets into difficulties in Channel

 Life boats, coastguard rescue teams and an air ambulance have been sent to help with the search, the Maritime and Coastguard Agency said.

 A fishing boat has also been used to help in the rescue.
+The BBC has reported that there have been fatalities, although these have not yet been confirmed by the authorities.

+South East Coast ambulance service said they were called by the coastguard at around 3:40am on Wednesday to respond to an incident in the Channel.
+French rescue services are also taking part in the rescue, with a helicopter and Navy boat assisting British authorities.

+According to Met Office measurements made by light vessels and buoys in the Channel early on Wednesday morning, the sea temperature varied between 10.3 C in some spots and 12.2 C in others.

 “HM Coastguard is currently coordinating a search and rescue response to an incident involving a small boat off Kent, working with the Navy, Border Force, Kent Police and other partners,” a spokesperson for the Maritime and Coastguard Agency said.